 This program requires students to complete an intensive practicum that offers formal training in varied service delivery settings involving individuals with developmental disabilities.
-The practicum component involves 20 hours per week of on site training during each semester.
-Practicum settings include an early intervention preschool for children with autism spectrum disorders; parent and in-home training for foster, adoptive, and birth families; and a school-based treatment facility for children with autism spectrum disorders and other developmental disabilities.
-In addition, practicum training involves a weekly two-hour practicum class, small group supervisory sessions, and individual supervisory meetings.
+The practicum component involves approximately 20 hours per week of on-site training during each semester.
+Practicum settings include an early intervention preschool for children with autism spectrum disorders, a campus-based treatment facility for children with autism spectrum disorders and other developmental disabilities, consultation services within the local school district, in-home and school-based consultation and intervention services with foster families across Alabama, and a juvenile correction facility.
+In addition, practicum training involves a weekly practicum class, small group supervisory sessions, and individual supervisory meetings.
 Students receive mastery-based training on a comprehensive set of practical skills and must complete an empirical capstone project.

 Applicant's bachelor's degree may be in any field.
 Applicants with grade point averages of at least 3.0 and Graduate Record Examination scores of at least 145 for Quantitative and 150 for Verbal will be given priority.
 In addition, applicants should be able to identify behaviorally oriented course work and practical experience with individuals with disabilities.

 The application deadline is January 15.
 Applications to the Graduate School and the Department of Psychology and complete application instructions are available via the link at the end of this paragraph.
 Students will be admitted starting only in the fall term.
 Shortly after the application deadline, a select group of applicants will be invited to an on-campus interview.
 More about Admission.
 See biographical information of current admitted students.